 - 6 egg yolks

-- Combine cream, milk, and 5 tablespoons of the sugar.
+- Combine cream, milk, and 5 tablespoons (1/4 cup + 1 tablespoon) of the sugar.
 Split the vanilla bean in half lengthwise, scrape the vanilla seeds into the cream, and drop in the empty pod as well.
-Heat mixture until it's hot to touch and sugar has dissolved, then remove pan from heat, cover, and let it steep for an hour (if possible).
+Heat mixture until it’s hot to touch and sugar has dissolved, then remove the pan from the heat, cover, and let it steep for an hour (if possible).

 - Whisk the egg yolks and remaining ¼ cup sugar together.
 Re-heat the cream mixture till it’s warm to the touch — not hot.
 Slowly whisk a small amount of the cream mixture into the yolks to temper them.
 Continue adding the warm cream until all of it has been added.
 Strain the entire mixture through a fine mesh strainer into a pitcher or large measuring cup.
 At this point, the mixture can be refrigerated for several days.

 - Place rack in center of oven and preheat oven to 300º.
 Bring a teapot filled with water to a boil.
-Place pot de creme molds (see notes above) in a large deep baking pan (a 9x13-inch pan should fit all of the molds) lined with parchment paper (or not).
+Place pot de creme molds (see notes above) in a large deep baking pan (a 9×13-inch pan should fit all of the molds).
 Place the baking pan on a sheet pan: This will provide double the insulation so the custards can cook evenly and slowly.
 Gently stir the custard, then fill each vessel with it.
-Cover each mold with a lid or wrap each ramekin in plastic wrap (the horror!
-I did this once, and it worked, so if you're not afraid of plastic wrap, go for it).
+Cover each mold with a lid or wrap each ramekin in plastic wrap — if this worries you, can simply bake the ramekins uncovered.
+It works fine.